Funeral Directors Category: South East England

 They produce their own in house orders of service for you, designed and laid out individually.

 And they don’t ask you to pay money in advance.
-As Iain says, “We’ve been in business for over 150 years and we work on trust.
+As Company Director Iain Steel says, “We’ve been in business for over 160 years and we work on trust.
 People understand that and respect it.”

 The combination of tradition and modernity.
 The values that have served families of Bishops Waltham and the surrounding areas for generations are still upheld, the notion of service and unobtrusive support underpin this business, but are combined with a determination to stay abreast of changes in the way we want our funerals to be.